For a Dreamy Night

 The Breakfast Club

-To dive into British culture, you absolutely must start your journey with a 100% English breakfast!In the realm of breakfast, one name often stands out among thousands of contenders: The Breakfast Club (yes, just like the movie).
-With locations in Soho, Seven Dials, London Bridge, Old Compton Street, and Spitalfields, this chain offers a wide selection of English breakfasts (special mention for The Full Monty!), eggs prepared in all styles, savory and sweet pancakes, smashed avocados, club sandwiches...
-It's a great spot to keep in mind when you're out of ideas, even if the prices are a bit on the steep side too!
+To dive into British culture, you must start your journey with a 100% English breakfast, eIn the realm of breakfast, one name often stands out among thousands of contenders: The Breakfast Club (yes, just like the movie!).
+With locations in Soho, Seven Dials, London Bridge, Old Compton Street, and Spitalfields, this chain offers a wide selection of English breakfasts (special mention for The Full Monty), a variety of eggs cooked in every style, delicious sweet and savory pancakes, smashed avocados, and club sandwiches...
+A great spot to keep in mind when you're out of inspiration, even if the prices are a bit on the high side!

 Voir cette publication sur Instagram